QuentinRa/blog.quentinra.dev/info/java/index.md

 * [Open JDK](https://openjdk.java.net/projects/jdk/)
 * [Windows JDK8 / 11](https://github.com/ojdkbuild/ojdkbuild)

-Then the last thing you need to know (beside looking on stackoverflow) if you don't know something is to look at the documentation,
+Then the last thing you need to know (besides looking on StackOverflow) if you don't know something is to look at the documentation,

 * [Java 8](https://docs.oracle.com/javase/8/docs/api/overview-summary.html)